ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-04-19-godot-nodes-and-scenes.md

 My first few attempts at cooking were as easy as putting things in a boiling pot (like [*sinigang*](https://en.wikipedia.org/wiki/Sinigang) or sour stew) or marinating meat (like [*adobo*](https://en.wikipedia.org/wiki/Adobo)).
-There's only one level of hierarchy required, and I don't need to any ingedients:
+There's only one level of hierarchy required, and I don't need too many ingedients:
 **low complexity with minimal reusability**.

 > Start simple: there's